Five types of small business loans that don’t need security

-How to borrow money without laying down your property as security.
+How to borrow money without laying down your assets or property as security.

 Expert overview: The three most important things to know about unsecured business finance

 - Unsecured business loans are usually offered by alternative lenders, while the majority of banks still require residential or commercial security.

 - You can generally borrow up to $500,000 - $600,000, depending on your business financials and how long you've been in operation.
 However, some lenders offer unsecured loans of up to $1,000,000.

-- Loan options include term loans, lines of credit and equipment finance
+- Loan options include term loans, lines of credit, invoice and and equipment finance.

 Which lenders offer loans without security?